 Statement of Intent

-I look forward to NHMRC’s reply to this SOE with a Statement of Intent outlining how you will implement the above-mentioned expectations.
+I look forward to NHMRC’s reply to this SOE with a Statement of Intent (SOI) outlining how you will implement these expectations.
+I request that this SOE and corresponding SOI be made available to the Australian community through NHMRC’s website.

 Yours sincerely